DELL 10KM & HALF MARATHON

 Terrain - The course is mixed terrain and on mainly firm ground, with short sections on potentially muddy trails.
 We take in very brief sections of small local roads, woodlands, farm tracks and footpaths.
 The course is currently dry throughout and we suggest using road shoes, subject to the weather.
 Some sections will be uneven underfoot.

 Canicross 10km – will complete the same route as the 10km event.
-Canicross competitors must keep their dogs on a harness throughout and can run with multiple dogs should they wish.
-However, prizes will only be awarded amongst those running with one dog.
+Canicross competitors must keep their dogs on a harness throughout and need to be considerate of other runners.
+You can run with multiple dogs should you wish, however, prizes will only be awarded amongst those running with one dog.

 Headphones – we politely request that you do not use in-ear headphones for your own safety.

-Water Refill Stations – ONE on course at 4.5km, ONE at the start/finish.
+Water Refill Stations – ONE on the 10km course at 4.5km, THREE on the Half course, at 4.1, 7 & 10.1 miles, and ONE at the start/finish.
 These are self service and you will need to carry your own drinks vessel with you – no cups are provided.
-There will be a dog bowl.
+There will be a dog bowls.

 Etiquette – there are some single file sections on the course, and the route is open to the general public - please be courteous .
-You may be in a race, but you don't have priority over others.
+You may be in a race, but you do not have priority over others.

 COURSE IN DETAIL

-We have an absolutely gorgeous multi terrain 10km course for you, featuring wide farm tracks, bridleways, footpaths and woodland trails, and just very short sections of road.
+We have absolutely gorgeous multi terrain courses for you, featuring wide farm tracks, bridleways, footpaths and woodland trails, and just very short sections of road.

 You start on a track leaving the farm taking in some private fields within the first 1km.
 A few hundred metres of narrow woodland trail gives way to a wide track and a long gradual descent to 3km and the village of Popham.